What Is a Good Debt-To-Equity Ratio and How It Benefits Your Business

 How to improve

 If you're worried about your debt-to-equity ratio, one way to trim it down is by paying off debt.
 While that might be easier said than done, it's the simplest way to lower your ratio.
+It's also helpful to calculate whether it makes sense to consolidate your debt.
 Consider working on your ratio especially before you apply for a new loan or try to bring on investors.